numiri/coax/too-much-info.md

 # directories
-trunk is the center directory.  the bulk of the code is in the "js" directory.
+here is the directory structure of the package.  "trunk" is the center directory.  the bulk of the code is in the "js" directory.
 <pre>
                                                                                               ---+
  catalina.sh -- bin --+                       +- configCmd.xml (paths to binaries cit,..)        |